Columbia protester arrest ignites free speech tug-of-war

 As legal questions swirl, Mr. Khalil’s case emerges as part of a broader crackdown.

-The secretary of state is launching an artificial intelligence-powered effort to cancel visas of those who appear to support Hamas or other terrorist groups, reports Axios, citing unnamed senior officials.
+The secretary of state is launching an artificial intelligence-powered effort to cancel the visas of those who appear to support Hamas or other groups designated as terrorist organizations, reports Axios, citing unnamed senior officials.
 Reuters reports that the American-Arab Anti-Discrimination Committee is aware of “a number of Palestinian students” who’ve had visas revoked since Mr. Trump returned to office.
-The State Department did not directly address requests for confirmation on either report.
+The State Department did not directly address requests for confirmation of either report.

 Beyond people, Washington is also targeting institutions.
 Last week, the Trump administration announced the cancellation of some $400 million in federal grants to Columbia University, citing inaction on harassment of Jewish students.
-This week, the Department of Education said it sent letters to Columbia and 59 other higher-education institutions warning them to protect Jewish students or face “potential enforcement actions.”
+This week, the Department of Education said it sent letters to Columbia and 59 other higher education institutions warning them to protect Jewish students or face “potential enforcement actions.”

 The White House has continued to foreshadow more student arrests.